amirahnasihah/jp-test/README.md

 ## Build & Run in Production

-1️.
-Build the Project
+1. Build the Project

 ```bash
 npm run build
 ```

+- will create ./next folder

-2️.
-Start the Production Server
+2. Start the Production Server

 ```bash
 npm run start
 ```

-This serves the app on http://localhost:3000.
+This serves the app.

 ## Learn More